 SpaceSaver package lockers for apartment buildings feature compartments of varying sizes and a touchscreen interface.
 They can be stylized to match your building’s appearance with metal, wood, or laminate finishes.

-Pitney Bowes introduced the ParcelPoint Smart Locker in 2021.
-Pitney Bowes was first established in 1920 and has remained one of the foremost leaders of global shipping and mailing.
+Pitney Bowes was established in 1920 and introduced the ParcelPoint Smart Locker in 2021.
+It has remained one of the foremost leaders of global shipping and mailing.